 So, John spent the morning walking around our neighborhood, knocking on doors, trying to discover any details he could about Mr. Kitten.
 No luck.

 Next we posted a notice in a Facebook groups for lost and missing pets in our area.
 We waited for several hours.
 No luck.

 We thought he might have an embedded chip that would help us find his home, so we took him to the vet.
 No chip.

 We had a growing suspicion that Mr. Kitten had been abandoned or that he was trying to escape an abusive home.
-We decided that for whatever reason, he had entrusted his fate into our hands.
-We accepted the responsibility and adopted him as our temporary ward.
+So, we decided that for whatever reason, he had entrusted his fate into our hands.
+Thus, we accepted the responsibility and adopted him as our temporary ward.